OpenMatch/ANCE-Tele/README.md

 # ANCE-Tele

 This is the official implementation of ANCE-Tele described in the EMNLP 2022 (main conference) paper **Reduce Catastrophic Forgetting of Dense Retrieval Training with Teleportation Negatives**.
-If you find this work useful, please cite our paper and give a star to our repo ⭐️.
+If you find this work useful, please cite our paper 🔗 and give us a star ⭐️.
 Thank You ~

 ```
 @inproceedings{sun2022ancetele,